 Reflections on Jewish Democracy is an anthology that was compiled by Dr. Benny Prorat and Prof. Aviezer Ravitzky to give readers a more multifaceted view of the relationship between Israel’s democratic regime and Jewish tradition, since Jewish sources contain far more democratic elements – or at least proto-democratic elements – than one might expect.
 These elements provide a firm basis for a relationship between Jewish tradition and democracy that is far more productive and harmonious than the relationship commonly perceived today.Find out More

-Prominent Israeli thinkers discuss the unique and enigmatic nature of the State of Israel, which is at the same time a modern Western state with roots in classical Jewish culture and tradition, a nation-state with a large national minority, and a Jewish state whose citizens cannot reach a consensus on their common denominator.Find out More
+Prominent Israeli thinkers discuss the unique and enigmatic nature of the State of Israel, which is simultaneously a modern Western state with roots in classical Jewish culture and tradition, a nation state with a large national minority, and a Jewish state whose citizens cannot reach a consensus on their common denominator.Find out More

 A Journey to the Wellsprings of Israeli Politics - Haredi Men in the Likud